mui/mui-x/docs/data/data-grid/row-grouping/row-grouping.md

 <p class="description">Group your rows according to some column values.</p>

 For when you need to group rows based on repeated column values, and/or custom functions.
-In the following example groups all movies based on their production `company`
+In the following example groups all movies based on their production `company`:

 {{"demo": "RowGroupingBasicExample.js", "bg": "inline", "defaultCodeOpen": false}}